-The Black Lives Voter Guide offers endorsements for the 2022 elections in Oakland, Alameda County and California.
+The Black Lives Voter Guide offers endorsements for the 2024 elections in Oakland, Alameda County and California.
 These endorsements reflect the consensus perspective of local Black social justice leaders on how to best uplift Black lives in Oakland and beyond.
+Inform your vote, and please spread the word!

 Oakland